renuka-rajpuria/web-tech/README.md

 - HTML - Hypertext Markup Language
 - Markup Language - is a text-encoding system consisting of set of symbols (tags) inserted in a text document to control its structure and formatting.
 - HTML Elements == HTML Tags
+- If we write in head tag it will display but it is not recommended